Respect for Marriage Act doesn’t revoke tax-exempt status for churches against same-sex marriage

 There have been numerous other claims about the RFMA besides this one, including that it requires churches to perform same-sex weddings, or provide services for these ceremonies.
 That’s not true, Carpenter said.

-“Any refusal under this subsection to provide such services, accommodations, advantages, facilities, goods, or privileges shall not create any civil claim or cause of action,” the bill reads.
+“Any refusal under this subsection to provide such services, accommodations, advantages, facilities, goods, or privileges shall not create any civil claim or cause of action,” the RFMA reads.

-For a more in-depth explanation of what the bill does and doesn’t do, click here.
+For a more in-depth explanation of what the RFMA does and doesn’t do, click here.